Virus Variant in Brazil Infected Many Who Had Already Recovered from COVID-19

 “The ultimate message is that you need to step up all the vaccination efforts as soon as possible,” he said.
 “You need to be one step ahead of the virus.”

-Faria and his colleagues started tracking the coronavirus when it exploded in Brazil last spring.
+Faria and his colleagues started tracking the coronavirus when it exploded in Brazil in the spring.
 Manaus, a city of 2 million in the Brazilian Amazon, was hit particularly hard.
 At its springtime peak, the cemeteries of Manaus were overwhelmed by the bodies of the dead.

 But after a peak in late April, Manaus seemed to have gotten past the worst of the pandemic.
 Some scientists thought that the drop meant Manaus had gained herd immunity.